SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

 `cancelUrl`.
 If the payment session is followed through completely, the payer will reach the `completeUrl`.

+{% include alert.html type="neutral" icon="info" body="Important: Both
-Important: Both successful and rejected payments are labeled as `completed`.
+successful and rejected payments are labeled as `completed`." %}

 This means that when you reach this point, you need to make sure that the payment has gone through before you let the payer know that the payment was successful.
 You do this by doing a GET request.
 This request has to include the